Playing With Unknown Powers

 “As another measure from the King, there shall be no charge for this visit.
 For I am enacting the will of a god, not a tax collector.”

 The crowd erupted with joy.

-“That is right, our king is a gracious one, and caring.
+“That is right, our king is gracious and caring.
 I shall rest from my journey, then head into the forest tonight.”
 Joan yelled over the celebrations.
-But as she finished the crowds slowed their cheers.
+But as she finished, the crowds slowed their cheers.
 All whispering among one another.